Rohit685/SimpleCTRL/README.md

 **SimpleCTRL** is a closed-source plugin that enhances vehicle behavior and control in GTA V. It is publicly distributed in binary form, but the source code is maintained privately within this internal repository.

+---

+## Intended Use

+This repository is intended for internal development and is only visible to authorized team members. **Do not share plugin binaries or reference this repository in any public channels.**